 - Designing the American Park

 - Masters of Modern Landscape Design

 - Print Culture in the South

-- Stuart A. Rose Manuscripts, Archives, and Rare Book Library Publications
+- Stuart A. Rose Manuscript, Archives, and Rare Book Library Publications

 Conferences: Association of Southeastern Biologists; Georgia Association of Museums and Galleries; International Country Music Conference; National Council on Public History; One Hundred Miles; Society of Architectural Historians; Southern Garden History Society; Southern Historical Association

 Although I acquire scholarly books intended for specialists and classroom use, my primary acquisitions focus at the Press is books about the state and region for general readers.
 That professional rubric reflects my diverse personal interests: the region’s history and literature; music, art, architectural, and decorative arts; field guides and studies of the plants, trees, and wildlife of the southeastern states; books about southern foodways and traditions; cookery and cookbooks; landscape design and history; and biographies of major regional figures of national interest.